-The purpose of the roundtable session at Cyberlearning 2019 is to learn about multiple projects on a certain topic.
-The session will last one hour, leaving ample time for discussions.
+The purpose of the roundtable session is to learn about cyberlearning-related research projects while engaging with peers.
+The session will last one hour, and will consist of two rounds of presentations and discussions.

 How do the Roundtables work?